MNRSkills/Dictionary-web-app-FM/README.md

 ## Jan 10, 2025 7 am

 - found the issue with my toggle switch.
 The label that is a parent to the input tag needs to be paired with the htmlFor attribute.
 In my case the label has an prop of htmlFor with a value of "checkbox" and the input element has an id equal to "checkbox".
 Now I can use the sr-only to hide the checkbox and toggle dark mode.

+## Jan 13 2025

+- I need to store the error messages to warn the user when ther isn't a definition for the word.
+API returns an error when the field is empty so I need come up with a way to create a conditional statement that will check for the word and only store the message in state.